angular/angular/aio/content/guide/elements.md

 }
 ```

-The most straight forward way to get accurate typings is to cast the return value of the relevant DOM methods to the correct type.
+The most straightforward way to get accurate typings is to cast the return value of the relevant DOM methods to the correct type.
 For that, you can use the `NgElement` and `WithProperties` types (both exported from `@angular/elements`):

 ```ts
 const aDialog = document.createElement('my-dialog') as NgElement & WithProperties<{content: string}>;